-Gastric sleeve surgery doesn’t require regular band fills like the Lap Band does.
+Gastric sleeve surgery doesn’t require regular band fills as the Lap Band does.
 But it does require maintenance.
 There are no tune-ups with a gastric sleeve.
 Once it’s done, it’s done.
 However, you do have to ensure you are doing the right things to create lasting weight loss.

-You must ensure that you continue to workout at a minimum of 3 times per week.
+You must ensure that you continue to exercise at a minimum of 3 times per week.
 It’s preferable to workout 5 to 7 days a week for 30 minutes.
 Exercise can be walks, runs, fitness videos, etc. The goal is to get moving and increase your heart rate.
 In turn, you’ll burn calories.

 Maintaining a positive attitude 100% of the time is impossible.
 Everyone has bad days.
 For people with food addictions, a state of depression can trigger food cravings.
-When you’re depressed, food becomes comfort.
+When you’re depressed, food becomes a comfort.
 Being healthy becomes secondary to finding immediate comfort.

-On a daily basis you should take notice of your mood.
+On a daily basis, you should take notice of your mood.
 Are you motivated?
 Have you been spending time with friends?
 Are you abnormally tired?